Charlotte, Destinations, North Carolina, Travel, USA

 Wooden Robot & Chamber by Wooden Robot

-We visited both Wooden Robot and the Chamber by Wooden Robot while in Charlotte, and liked the vibe and drinks at both.
-Wooden Robot serves food but also allows outside food (so it’s a great place to bring your fried chicken from Price’s!), and the Chamber is located right on the Light Rail in NoDa, making it a great brewery to incorporate on a crawl, if you’re so inclined.
+We visited both Wooden Robot and the Chamber by Wooden Robot while in Charlotte, and liked the vibe and drinks at both just about equally.
+Wooden Robot serves food but also allows outside food (so it’s a great place to bring your fried chicken from Price’s! edit: Wooden Robot no longer allows outside food), and the Chamber is located right on the Light Rail in NoDa, making it a great brewery to incorporate on a crawl, if you’re so inclined.

 Town Brewing